Pronoun Errors

 Richard told Sam that he needed to buy a

-"Sam," said Richard, "you need to buy a
+"Sam," said Richard, "you need to

 new car.